-B/U A 0 in this bipolar/unipolar operation bit selects bipolar operation.
-This is the default (power-on or reset) status of this bit.
+B/U Bipolar/Unipolar Operation.
+A 0 in this bit selects Bipolar Operation.
+This is the default (Power-On or RESET) status of this bit.
 A 1 in this bit selects unipolar operation.

-BUF With this buffer control bit low, the on-chip buffer on the analog input is shorted out.
-With the buffer shorted out, the current flowing in the AV DD line is reduced to 250 $\mu$ A (all gains at f CLKIN = 1 MHz and gain of 1 or 2 at f CLKIN = 2.4576 MHz) or 500 $\mu$ A (gains of 32 and 128 @ fclkin = 2.4576 MHz) and the output noise from the part is at its lowest.
-When this bit is high, the on- chip buffer is in series with the analog input allowing the input to handle higher source impedances.
-5000

-FSYNC When this filter synchronization bit is high, the nodes of the digital filter, the filter control logic and the this bit goes low, the modulator and filter start to process data and a valid word is available in 3 × 1/(output update rate), that is, the settling-time of the filter.
-This FSYNC bit does not affect the digital interface and does not reset the DRDY output if it is low.
+- BUF Buffer Control.
+With this bit low, the on-chip buffer on the analog input is shorted out.
+With the buffer shorted out, the current flowing in the AVDD line is reduced to 250 $\mu$ A (all gains at fCLK IN = 1 MHz and gain of 1 or 2 at $f{CLK IN}$ = 2.4576 MHz) or 500 $\mu$ A (gains of 32 and 128 @ $f{CLK IN}$ = 2.4576 MHz) and the output noise from the part is at its lowest.
+When this bit is high, the on-chip buffer is in series with the analog input allowing the input to handle higher source impedances. - FSYNC Filter Synchronization.
+When this bit is high, the nodes of the digital filter, the filter control logic and the calibration control logic are held in a reset state and the analog modulator is also held in its reset state.
+When this bit goes low, the modulator and filter start to process data and a valid word is available in $3 \times 1/($ output update rate), i.e., the settling-time of the filter.
+This FSYNC bit does not affect the digital interface and does not reset the $\overline{DRDY}$ output if it is low.